 Making eggs benedict in the air fryer requires two things patience and patience.
 I literally made this recipe three times, before it came out the way I wanted it to.
 And, to be honest this was my first time EVER making eggs benedict.

 I actually thought of this recipe, about a month ago, so me being me, I put in on my list of things to make.
 And this morning, was another snow day, my husband is away, and I thought why not?
 I have all of the ingredients in my house.
 It is actually really simple, once you get everything together.
-I will give you tips and hints throughout this post, so it’s a bit longer than normal, so bare with me, and you will have an amazing breakfast.
+I will give you tips and hints throughout this post, so it’s a bit longer than normal, so bear with me, and you will have an amazing breakfast.

 The only difference between an air fryer eggs benedict and a traditional egg benedict is that I do not poach the eggs since that would currently be impossible in an air fryer, so if you have any thoughts or suggestions email me.
 Because I’m always looking to expand my use of my air fryer.